JKWA/funx/guides/dsl/eq.md

 ### Execution Model

-Unlike Ord DSL, Eq DSL has no implicit identity tiebreaker.
 An empty `eq` block compiles to an identity Eq that considers all values equal.
+Similarly, an empty `ord` block compiles to an identity Ord where all values compare as `:eq`.

 Each directive compiles to: